connerjackson-svg/mexico-city-urban-growth-analysis/README.md

 ### Part 1 — Land Cover Change Detection
 - Filtered and composited **Landsat 7/8** imagery for 2005 and 2022 to minimize cloud cover
-- Applied **supervised Random Forest classification** with manually selected training samples across four classes: urban, vegetation, bare soil, and water
+- Applied supervised Random Forest classification with manually selected training samples across four classes: urban, vegetation, bare soil, and water
-- Compared classified outputs to produce a **change detection map**, where pixels transitioning from non-urban to urban were flagged as expansion
+- Compared classified outputs to produce a change detection map, where pixels transitioning from non-urban to urban were flagged as expansion
 - Calculated total urban expansion area in km²

 ### Part 2 — Urban Growth Probability Modeling